edvargas/study/aws/awsStudy.md

     - You can use S3 Inventory to get object list and use S3 Select to filter your objects

 - Object Encryption
-    - You can ecnrypt objects in S3 buckets using one of 4 methods
+    - You can encrypt objects in S3 buckets using one of 4 methods

     - Server-Side Encryption (SSE)
         - Server-Sider Encryption with Amazon S3-Managed Keys (SSE-S3)